Effective October 10, 2022

 7.2 Third-Party Certifications.
 Automox's third party certifications and independent audit reports are described in the Information Security Addendum available atautomox.com/legal/information-security-addendum.
 Automox will provide you with a copy of the SOC2 independent auditor report upon request.

 7.3 Incident Management and Breach Notification.
-Automox will notify you within 24 hours of becoming aware of a breach of your Customer Data.
+Automox will notify you within 24 hours of becoming aware of a breach of Personal Data contained within your Customer Data.
 To the extent known, the notice will include (A) a description of the nature of the Personal Data breach, including the categories and approximate number of your Data Subjects concerned and the categories and approximate number of your records concerned; (B) the name and contact details of a Automox contact point for more information; (C) the measures Automox is taking to address the breach, including measures to mitigate its possible adverse effects.
 You can find more information about Automox's incident response procedures in the Information Security Addendum.

 7.4 Audit Rights.
 If the information provided in section 7.2 (Third-Party Certifications) is insufficient to reasonably demonstrate Automox's compliance with its obligations under this DPA, Automox will provide you with additional information - and will allow and contribute to audits, including inspections - reasonably necessary to demonstrate compliance.
 You will not exercise this right more than once per year.
 You will reimburse Automox for any time taken for an audit or inspection at Automox's then-current professional service rates.
 Automox will provide those rates to you on request.
 You and Automox will agree in advance on the timing, scope, duration and reimbursement rates for any audit or inspection.